ajh123-archives/HistorySurvival-pre0.0.5/README.md

 * D is turn right
 * SPACE BAR is jump

-Keyboard arrow keys also work for movement. ~~Mouse input is buggy.
-Good luck!~~ Mouse input now fixed!
+Keyboard arrow keys also work for movement.
+~~Mouse input is buggy.
+Good luck!~~
+Mouse input now fixed!
+Used left control + hold left/right click to rotate the camera

 ## Dependencies
 All their licenses can be found [here](3rd_party)